-Austin is one of those cities with a surprisingly rich history for its young age, and we owe a lot of that to our African-American community.
+Austin is one of those cities with a surprisingly rich history for its young age, and we owe a lot of that to the Black community who live here.
 The history of African-Americans in Austin is far from black and white — after all, Texas was a Confederate State fighting for slavery, segregation, and implementing several discriminatory policies.
-But despite all of this oppression, Austin truly wouldn’t be the city we all know and love without African-American influence.
+But despite all of this oppression, Austin truly wouldn’t be the city we all know and love without Black influence.
 To celebrate that, these are some of the major places around Austin that are rich with Black history.

 100 W 11th St, Austin, TX 78701

 Located at the Capitol, this memorial is dedicated to the history of African-Americans in Austin from the 1500s to present, representing heroes like Texas Revolutionary fighter Hendrick Arnold to leaders such as Barbara Jordan.

 307 W 24th St, Austin, TX 78712

 On UT Campus, this statue immortalizes Barbara Jordan, the first African American woman from the South to be elected to the US Congress, among several other incredible achievements.

 900 Chicon St, Austin, TX 78702